Robert Layton (politician): Member of Parliament

 In the 1980s, he joined the Progressive Conservative Party, and was elected to the Parliament of Canada in the 1984 election from the Quebec riding of Lachine, covering suburban communities on the west end of the island of Montreal.
 He was re-elected in the 1988 election.
 Layton served as Minister of State for Mines in the federal cabinet of Prime Minister Brian Mulroney from 1984 to 1986, after which he served as National Caucus Chairman until 1993 when he decided to retire from politics after being diagnosed with prostate cancer.

-Family
+Personal life

 Layton married Doris Elizabeth Steeves, a grand-niece of Father of Confederation William Steeves.

 Robert Layton had three sons and a daughter.
 His eldest son, Jack Layton became a leader of the federal New Democratic Party and Leader of the Official Opposition in the House of Commons.
 He is the grandfather of Toronto City Councillor Mike Layton.

 Layton died in Toronto on May 9, 2002.